 Does Your Diagnosis Require Benzodiazepines?

 Typically, benzodiazepine users expect dreadful, lingering withdrawals, and likely a return of symptoms.
 This is not the case at Alternative to Meds Center.
-We use a vast number of safe and effective, clinically proven ways to reduce and eliminate side effects and symptoms that would otherwise accompany benzodiazepine withdrawal, even protracted withdrawal.
+We use a vast number of safe and effective, clinically proven ways to reduce and eliminate harsh reactions and symptoms that would otherwise accompany benzodiazepine withdrawal, even protracted withdrawal.
 We know it doesn’t have to be impossible, or dreadfully intolerable.